 Location: 303 Pearl Parkway, San Antonio, TX 78215

-Good to know: water geysers, shade umbrellas, seating areas, adjacent large greenspace, nearby dining options, restrooms.
+Good to know: water geysers, shade umbrellas, seating areas, nearby dining options, restrooms.

 3. Pearsall Park Splash Pad (San Antonio)